41 total views, 2 views today

 Rapport is such an essential contribution to enjoying the work environment.
 If we like the people we work with, we are more likely to collaborate across functional silos, take the time to explain something to someone, and transfer our knowledge to help others develop technical skills.
 If we don’t enjoy the people we work with, the opposite is true: we don’t collaborate, we don’t work together, and we don’t easily exchange ideas.

-If our staff is constantly overworked, doing more with less, than it leaves very little time to build rapport among the team.
+If our staff is constantly overworked, doing more with less and they are left with very little time to build rapport among the team.
 A manager must build team building into all activities.
-For example, instead of traditional classroom type training where attendees sit and listen all day to mind-numbing information and retain very little at the end of the day, build a curriculum that forces people to work and be successful as teams.
+For example, instead of traditional classroom-type training where attendees sit and listen all day to mind-numbing information and retain very little at the end of the day, build a curriculum that forces people to work and be successful as teams.
 Instead of handing our work to individuals to accomplish, establish small work teams, or pair up team members to work on projects together.
 Be clear that to be successful, the team needs to figure out how to work on the project as a team with every member working to contribute to the success of the outcome.

 And if you are a manager who is working with a poisoned apple – a person who is single-handedly creating an environment where no one wants to work – you must either remove that person or channel their energies somewhere else.
 Rapport is the number one ingredient because without it, changing the culture in the environment is nearly impossible.